Business Etiquette Tips - Do I Have to Put Money Into a Tip Jar?

 However, as touchscreen payment systems have risen in popularity, it seems that more people are tipping on counter service.
 A New York Times report in 2019 obtained data from a payment processor indicating that just under 50% of customers leave tips on their credit cards for an average of 17% of the bill.
 So, depending on how the tips are divided and the price of the tipped items, the average employee could be earning between $2 and $10 more per hour in tips.

 - Never take money – even pennies from a tip jar - to cover your bill.
 Tip jars are for employees not customers.
 Taking from tips jars can be summed up in one word: Stealing.

-- Consider tip jars optional tipping and a courtesy, not a mandatory gratuity.
+- Don't feel guilted into putting money in the jar if you don't want to.
 It is not considered poor etiquette in the business world if you do not add to tip jars.
 However, it is considered rude – not “networking” - to add your business card to a tip jar – do not do it!